-American: Earning American AAdvantage miles is fairly easy–one mile earned per one mile flown–but the program will switch to a revenue based model–one mile earned per dollar spent on airfare–in the second half of 2006.
-This change is bad for budget fliers who cheaply fly long distances.
-You can also earn miles from American’s shopping portal, dining program, and partners.
-On the bright side, American has a fairly generous award redemption chart (I included the chart that becomes effective March 22, 2016).
+American: Earning American AAdvantage miles is fairly easy, fliers receive at least five redeemable miles (varies by elite status) per dollar spent on airfare.
+Unfortunately American Airlines no longer awards miles based on miles flows.
+You can also earn miles from American’s shopping portal, dining program, and others partners.
+On the bright side, American has a fairly generous award redemption chart.
 You can also redeem miles on any of its partners which includes Etihad First Class, showers included!

 Alaska: Alaska still uses a miles-flown approach to accruing redeemable miles.
 This approach makes Alaska the most lucrative redeemable mile program in the United States.
 You can also earn miles from Alaska’s shopping portal, dining program, and partners.
 Alaska also has a fairly generous award redemption chart.
 You can also redeem miles on any of its partners which includes Etihad First Class, showers included!
 Alaska publishes award charts by carrier and region.

 Southwest: Southwest uses a revenue-based approach, were members get points based on the cost of the airline fare.
 You can also earn points from Southwest’s shopping portal, dining program, and partners.
 Unlike American, Southwest does not use a set redemption chart for redeeming points for award flights.
 Redemption levels vary based on the time of travel and Southwest does not allow redeeming points for award flights on partner airlines.